alexmrbarreira/response_approach_perturbation_theory/README.md

 # Covariances with the Response Approach

 This code computes the covariance matrix of the matter power spectrum using the response approach to perturbation theory.
+It includes the Gaussian term and the connected non-Gaussian term up to 1-loop terms.

 The response approach was developed in these two papers: